 - Parent/guardian is an employee of the school district and requests to have a child attend the school where the employee is employed.

 - Siblings of students who are assigned to an alternative attendance school because of educational programs.

 Applications received on or after February 11 will be reviewed on an individual basis after staffing for the schools has been determined.
-These applications will be date stamped and prioritized in the order they are received and the eligibility criteria.
-An email or letter sent via USPS will be sent to the parents noting the receipt of application and outline the procedure and timeline.
+These applications will be date stamped and prioritized in the order they are received and the eligibility criteria documented.
+An email or letter sent via USPS will be sent to the parents noting the receipt of an application and outline the procedure and timeline.

 If a student’s boundary area changes during the school year due to a family move from one attendance area to another, the student will be permitted to stay at his/her elementary or middle school for the remainder of the school year.
 The parents/guardians must complete the ASA application and provide or arrange transportation for the student to continue attending the alternate school.